functional-patterns/gof/memento/README.md

 # Memento

-## Intent
+### Intent

 Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.

-## Conclusion
+### Conclusion

-State is only meaningful in the impure part of a functional program.
-Undo/Redo functionality can be achieved simply by creating a stack of the "states" of the program.
+State - as meant in the intent of the pattern - is not a meaningful concept in pure functional code.
+Despite during a function execution the stack states could be generated, this does not capture the original idea of the pattern.

+Fit : None
+Complexity : n/a

-# Examples
+### Examples

-N/A
+n/a